Pittsburgh Steelers Coach Mike Tomlin Calls The New England Patriots ‘A**holes’ [Video]

 Mike Tomlin has apparently gotten caught up in some embarrassing locker room talk of his own.

-In a post-game Facebook Live video streamed by star wide receiver Antonio Brown, the Pittsburgh Steelers head coach reportedly can heard off camera referring to the New England Patriots, the team’s upcoming opponent in the AFC Championship Game on Sunday, as “a**holes.”
+In a post-game Facebook Live video streamed by star wide receiver Antonio Brown, the Pittsburgh Steelers head coach reportedly can be heard off camera referring to the New England Patriots, the team’s upcoming opponent in the AFC Championship Game on Sunday, as “a**holes.”

 In the full video deleted from Facebook but which is on YouTube, along with a shorter version embedded below, Brown spends most of the time preening for the camera while the team meeting takes place in another part of the locker room.